nanodesigns/nanosupport/readme.txt

 8. NanoSupport | Easy navigation, and notification for easy ticketing using Admin bar

 == Changelog ==

-= 0.5.1 - 2018-SEP-30 =
-* Check Purchase Receipt's authenticity on the submission of a ticket
-* New filter hook: `ns_ticket_responses_arg`, `ns_check_receipt_validity`
-* Fix: Account creates even when the ticket form has error
-* Minor Fixes where PHP notices were visible

-= 0.5.0 - 2018-MAY-11 =
-* New Feature: E-commerce &mdash; Support to products of Easy Digital Downloads (v2.5+) and WooCommerce (v2.2+)
-* Additional Feature: Let the admin end users filter tickets based on Priority and/or Status and/or Agent
-* 7 new icons to NanoSupport Icons
-* New filter hooks: 'ns_date_time_format', 'ns_mandate_product_fields'
-* Issue Fixed: Email Template background was repeating
-* Issue Fixed: Date Time format was not changeable
-* Issue Fixed: Throwing javascript error in browser console due to old focus-ring.js
-* Minor fixes on A11y issues

-= 0.4.1 - 2017-JUL-23 =
-* Bug fixed: Ticket additional info was affecting on show/hide in smaller devices
-* Bug fixed: Ticket assignment on behalf of support seeker was getting only administrators
-* Code of Conduct added for contributors
-* Some other minor fixes

 [See changelog for all versions](https://github.com/nanodesigns/nanosupport/blob/master/CHANGELOG.txt).